NoLee/DistributedProject/README.md

+# Development of a simplified version of Chord DHT
-# Project for Distributed Systems at National Technical University of Athens, 2016
+## Project for Distributed Systems course, NTUA, 2016
 ### Authors: Manolis Pentarakis, George Chatzikyriakos

 In this project we developed a DHT (Distributed hash table), a simplified version of Chord, using JAVA.